Cargo Repositories

 Currently, JFrog Artifactory cannot support Cargo Virtual Repositories due to a Cargo Client limitation that does not provide a method to override dependencies for all Cargo Artifactory users.

-Specifically in the Jfrog Artifactory context the ability to modify the source URLs in a scalable manner is crucial for us to provide the Virtual Repository capability since it each dependency can point once to a Local repository and another to a Remote repository.
+Specifically in the JFrog Artifactory context the ability to modify the source URLs in a scalable manner is crucial to provide the Virtual Repository capability since each dependency can point once to a Local repository and another to a Remote repository.

 - Add the ability to replace any source in .cargo/config.toml file